-You can calculate the fixed part of FAVR reimbursement by adding the fixed vehicle ownership costs, including:
+You can calculate the fixed part of FAVR reimbursement by adding the fixed vehicle ownership costs, including

 depreciation for the standard vehicle,

-- license and registration fees in the state,
+license and registration fees in the state,

 insurance rates for "standard vehicle" in the employee's zip code,

-personal property taxes for the "standard vehicle.
+personal property taxes for the "standard vehicle."

 The fixed part is calculated annually and then split by twelve to determine the monthly payment.

 It's important to mention that you can set different standard vehicles for different employee groups to meet your company's budget and benefits goals.

 costs of fuel in the employee's area,

-- tire prices for the standard car,
+tire prices for the standard car,

-- oil changes and other routine maintenance costs for the standard vehicle.
+oil changes, and other routine maintenance costs for the standard vehicle.